usfsipsentinelnetwork/MIMP_Beta/README.md

 **1. "Quick & Dirty" which relies solely on alignment to the UNITE database.**

-MIMP will also support:
+MIMP will (eventually) also support:

 **2. "De Novo" which uses preliminary UNITE alignments to inform within-taxon clustering** (based on rarefied subsample of sequences) and re-alignment to resulting consensus sequences which can be BLASTed to a custom database (ie NCBI), for long-read amplicon metabarcoding.
-MIMP also supports

 	> **NOTE: MIMP "de novo" (2) is not yet fully implemented (bugs to resolve and final steps not yet complete):

+The above builds on an earlier tool I have also developed to support:

 **3. [MinIon_Sanger_Beta](https://github.com/usfsipsentinelnetwork/MinIon_Sanger_Beta): Processing amplicon data from one to many single-sample amplicon reactions pooled in the same libraries (with contamination)**